-- Damage to lines, webbing and thread on stitching of the harness and risers. - The stainless steel connection links on the risers are not damaged and are fully closed. - Soft-Links (Light Version) are secure and not unduly warn.
+- Damage to lines, webbing and thread on stitching of the harness and risers. - Soft-Links are secure and not unduly warn.
 Replace if warn out. - The pulleys of the speed system are free to move and the lines are not twisted. - The condition of the brake lines, swivels and the security of the knot attaching the brake handle to the brake line, check especially the line for wear where it connects to the swivel. - The sewing and connection of the lines.
-Check for wear on the inside (contact) surfaces of the lines against the maillons or Soft-Links. - · Damage to hook up points on the glider. - · Internal damage to the ribs and diagonal ribs. - Damage to the top and bottom panels and seams between panels.
+Check for wear on the inside (contact) surfaces of the lines against the Soft-Links. - · Damage to hook up points on the glider. - Internal damage to the ribs and diagonal ribs. - Damage to the top and bottom panels and seams between panels.